roiskid/top-songs/readme.txt

 == Screenshots ==

-1. screenshot_1.png - showing stand-alone chart with no images
+1. showing music chart with images enabled
-2. screenshot_2.png - showing few simple setting to make plugin more interactive
+2. showing few simple setting to make plugin more interactive
-3. screenshot_3.png - showing music chart with images enabled
+3. showing stand-alone chart with no images

 == Changelog ==